-Quick in the water and very curious.
-Merfolk are very devout servants of their goddess, Melora and will protect every aspect of the watery home she has provided them from those who wish to destroy or take it.
+Quick in the water, very curious, and mischievous.
+Merfolk are very devout servants of their goddess, Melora and will protect their watery home she has provided them from those who wish to destroy or take it.

 Average Height: 4'' 10'-5'' 6'

 Ability Scores: +1 to intelligence or wisdom, +1 to strength, +2 to dexterity or charisma

 Fey Origin: Your ancestors were natives to the Feywild, so you are considered a fey creature for the purpose of effects that relate to creature origin.

 Water Breathing: You can breath underwater.

 Change Shape: You can use Change Shape as an at-will power.

 As you enter the water, your legs are instantly replaced by a strong fish tail.

 Trigger: You enter a square with water or you become wet.